Ernest Kent Coulter

+Biography

 Born in Columbus, Ohio, Coulter graduated from Ohio State University, where he was a member of Beta Theta Pi.
 In 1904 he became a clerk in New York Children's Court.
 In this capacity he spoke to a local men's club on behalf of the children appearing before the court.
 Forty volunteers responded resulting in what would become Big Brothers of America and Big Sisters of America, an organization for which he was a lifelong leader and advocate.

 The Extra Mile National Monument in Washington, DC honored Coulter when he was chosen as one of its 37 honorees.
 The Extra Mile pays homage to Americans like Coulter who set their own self-interest aside to help others and successfully brought positive social change to the United States.

-He is buried at Arlington National Cemetery.
+He died in Santa Barbara, California in May 1952, and is buried at Arlington National Cemetery.